A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Data

 \subsubsection{Central galaxies in TNG100-1}

 For our analysis, we first consider all central galaxies from the redshift $z=0$ snapshot of the TNG100-1 simulation and with stellar mass $M_\ast>10^{10.16}\msun$ ($M_\ast>10^{10}\msun$/h).
 We choose not to push down to galaxies smaller than this threshold, whose fraction of accreted stellar mass might be affected by the resolution limit.
 Besides, in order to select relatively isolated systems not perturbed by on-going major merger events, we further require these central galaxies to be at least 0.5 magnitudes brighter than their bound satellites in $r$-band, but as we have explicitly checked, our results remain very similar if without this selection.
 In addition, we select galaxies that have faithful mock images (see Section~\ref{sec:mockimage} for details).
 We finally choose 2,710 central galaxies at $z=0$.
 We will use them to investigate the correlation between $f_\mathrm{acc}$ and their halo/galaxy features.

-In addition, for part of our analysis, the sample will be split into two subsamples according to their stellar mass, i.e., $\log_{10}M_\ast/\msun>10.60$ and $10.16<\log_{10}M_\ast/\msun \leqslant 10.60$.
-Here the chosen threshold of $\log_{10}M_\ast/\msun=10.60$ is to ensure the similar sample size for the two subsamples.
-The high and low-mass subsamples have 1,223 and 1,487 galaxies, respectively.
+For part of our analysis, the sample will be split into two subsamples according to their stellar mass, i.e., $\log_{10}M_\ast/\msun>11.20$ and $10.16<\log_{10}M_\ast/\msun \leqslant 11.20$.
+Here the chosen division of $\log_{10}M_\ast/\msun=11.20$ is to ensure similar ranges in $\log_{10}M_\ast$ and $f_\mathrm{acc}$.
+This is because, global mass and size features as well as $f_{\rm acc}$ itself are highly correlated with the stellar mass.
+When $\Delta \log_{10}M_\ast$ is narrower for one subsample, $f_{\rm acc}$ as a result will be constrained in a narrow range.
+Without significant variations in the sample, the importance rakings of these quantities would be much reduced, resulting in unfair comparisons between the two subsamples.
+The high and low-mass subsamples have 241 and 2,469 galaxies, respectively.

-The data sample will be split into two subsets: 1) training set, a subset to train a model; and 2) test set, a subset to test the trained model.
+The data sample will be split into two subsets: 1) training set, a subset to train the model; and 2) test set, a subset to test the trained model.
 Throughout the analysis of this paper, we use $70\%$ randomly selected objects from the parent sample for training, and the remaining $30\%$ for the test.
 The readers can check Section~\ref{sec:RF} for more details.